 In collaboration with TIF medical experts, 3aHealth has developed an e-registry solution that is already available in clinical practice at a national level in Cyprus keeping the electronic health record of approximately 1000 Thalassaemia patients.
-Early adopters further include Greece and Bulgaria, with pilot testing starting during the 2nd quarter of 2020.
-Following the pilot testing phase, the 3aHealth-TIF e-registry will be available to Thalassaemia treatment centres globally.
+Early adopters further include Greece and Bulgaria, with pilot testing starting during the 4th quarter of 2020.
+Following the pilot testing phase, the 3AHealth-TIF e-registry will be available to Thalassaemia treatment centres globally.
+The Federation currently represents a total of 232 members from 62 countries.

 Thalassaemia is a lifelong disease with a life expectancy today which can extend to a ‘normal’ life scan if current regimes are religiously followed.
 Thalassaemia differs from many other diseases in that events or treatment in the past, have an impact on the natural progression of the disease years later.
 It is important therefore, to keep past health records of patient monitoring and events over the patients’ lifetime.
 Paper held records are impossible to keep and even to refer to past years, because of the huge volume of information.
 Data are very difficult to extract and analyse.
 The use of an electronic database is, for these reasons, imperative in thalassaemia.